khakhalin/notes/neuro/ene_000_plans.md

 * Put the actions where the words are and add a real-world example for every topic.
 Brain death and what not.
 Make it more citizen science.
 For the first time ever, you have time to talk about it (theoretically).
 * How to even teach labs over zoom?
 Do we do something, then run through it, then reconnect?
 * Read how to be a bat
+* When basal ganglia: fainting goats
 * Add HM to memory
 * Move CPG hierarchy for motor into motor, and add what I used to draw on the board
 * Can the host join Zoom breakout rooms?

-# Organizational Ideas

-* When recording lectures, **pause for questions**, maybe also showing a standard pic on the screen?
-In the middle of a presentation?
-Some sort of a symbol?
-    * Upon first presentation, tell this little story about a new age book that had a separate sign "meditate here", that I found somewhat obnoxious.
+* In some lecture, tell this little story about a new age book that had a separate sign "meditate here", that I found somewhat obnoxious.
 Yet here it kinda makes sense.
 It may be corny, yes, but try to embrace it, and hopefully it will work (even though nothing replaces a real classroom of course).

+# Organizational Ideas

 * **Regularly Initiate meta-discussions on Piazza** (how is the course going?).
 Early on.
 Make it a habit.
 Use "Meta" channel.
 * Have one weekly post with all related assignments, nicely collected.
 Clarity!
 Clear predictable deadlines.
+* Separate into required (lectures + existential) and advanced (major-level).
 * Invite Silas, Molly, Addie, Sam, Maia, for short talks about different topics?
 Pre-recorded, not realtime?

 # Random reminders for myself